-NEW YORK, July 5, 2013 – New York Rangers President and General Manager Glen Sather announced today that the club has agreed to terms with free agent forward Dominic Moore.
+New York Rangers President and General Manager Glen Sather announced today that the team has agreed to terms with Dominic Moore on a new contract.

 Moore, 32, has skated in 530 career regular season games in the NHL with the Rangers, Pittsburgh, Minnesota, Toronto, Buffalo, Florida, Montreal, Tampa Bay, and San Jose, registering 67 goals and 118 assists for 185 points, along with 349 penalty minutes.
 Moore established career-highs in assists (32) and points (45) during the 2008-09 season with Toronto and Buffalo.
 He had a faceoff percentage of over 50% in six consecutive seasons (06-07 - 11-12), including leading his team three times (06-07 - Minnesota, 08-09 - Buffalo, 10-11 - Tampa Bay).
 Moore tallied a career-best 18 goals during the 2010-11 season with Tampa Bay.